gvcallen/parax/docs/examples/bayesian_sampling_blackjax.md

 ## 5. Advantages of Parax

-You may have noticed that we could have accomplished the above without the added abstraction of `parax.Random` variable wrappers (i.e. by defining our models using `distreqx` distributions directly).
+You may have noticed that we could have accomplished the above without the added abstraction of `parax.Random` variable wrappers (i.e. by defining our models using `distreqx` distributions and using tree mapping directly).
 However, building models using Parax variables (`parax.AbstractVariables`) has a number of quality-of-life benefits:

 - *Parameters as first-class citizens*.
 Models contain parameters - not distributions.
 By prioritizing a parameter-centered approach and using tree tools to setup our model, we maintain a clear separation of concerns.
 - *Variable manipulation*.
 For example, you can't "fix a distribution" after-the-fact without complex filtering, but you can easily wrap a `parax.Random` variable in a `parax.Fixed` variable.